OutoftheBoxFTC/robotcode_old/README.md

  * Improvements made to fix resiliency and responsiveness of the system.
  * For LinearOpMode the user now must for a telemetry.update() to update the telemetry data on the driver station.
 This update() mechanism ensures that the driver station gets the updated data properly and at the same time.
  * The Auto Configure function of the Robot Controller is now template based.
 If there is a commonly used robot configuration, a template can be created so that the Auto Configure mechanism can be used to quickly configure a robot of this type.
- * The logic to detect a runaway op mode (both in the LinearOpMode and OpMode types) and to abort the integrate, then auto recover has been improved/implemented.
+ * The logic to detect a runaway op mode (both in the LinearOpMode and OpMode types) and to abort the iterate, then auto recover has been improved/implemented.
  * Fix has been incorporated so that Logitech F310 gamepad mappings will be correct for Marshmallow users.

 **************************************************************************************